terraform-google-modules/terraform-example-foundation/4-projects/README.md

 # 4-projects

-The purpose of this step is to set up folder structure and projects for applications, which are connected as service projects to the shared VPC created in the previous stage.
+The purpose of this step is to set up folder structure, projects and infrastructure pipelines for applications, which are connected as service projects to the shared VPC created in the previous stage.
+For each business unit, a shared `sample-infra` project is created along with Cloud Build triggers, CSRs for application infrastructure code, GCS buckets for state storage and follows the same [conventions](https://github.com/terraform-google-modules/terraform-example-foundation#branching-strategy) as the foundation pipeline deployed in [0-bootstrap](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/0-bootstrap/README.md).
+The cloudbuild SA used by this pipeline can impersonate the project SA by enabling the `enable_cloudbuild_deploy` flag and necessary roles can be granted to this SA via `sa_roles` as show in this [example](business_unit_1/development/example_base_shared_vpc_project.tf).
+This pipeline can be utilized for deploying resources in projects across development/non-production/production with granular permissions.

 ## Prerequisites